Submit Article

 Summary

-In Public Prosecutor v Ng Soon Kiat, the High Court (S Mohan J) dealt with sentencing following the Accused’s guilty pleas to three proceeded charges: (i) trafficking in a Class A controlled drug by delivering multiple packets of crystalline substance into a POPStation locker system; (ii) rioting, in the form of membership in an unlawful assembly whose common object was to voluntarily cause hurt, with violence used in the prosecution of that common object; and (iii) drink driving with a breath alcohol concentration exceeding the prescribed limit.
-The court also considered additional offences taken into consideration (TIC), including membership in an unlawful society under the Societies Act and a further road traffic offence.
+In Public Prosecutor v Ng Soon Kiat ([2025] SGHC 48), the High Court (S Mohan J) dealt with sentencing after the accused pleaded guilty to three proceeded charges: (i) trafficking in a Class A controlled drug (methamphetamine) by delivering four packets containing not less than 970.9g of crystalline substance to a POPStation locker without authorisation under the Misuse of Drugs Act (“MDA”); (ii) rioting in the form of participation in an unlawful assembly whose common object was to voluntarily cause hurt, where violence was used; and (iii) drink driving with a breath alcohol reading exceeding the prescribed limit under the Road Traffic Act (“RTA”).

 What Were the Facts of This Case?

-CNB arrested Jun Ren on 8 September 2020 and seized two mobile phones.
-One phone contained a POPStation notification message dated 8 September 2020 indicating that an item (reference “P2600029825SP”) was ready for collection from locker G2 at Fajar Shopping Centre, with a collection deadline of 11.59pm on 10 September 2020.
-The item remained uncollected by 11 September 2020, and SingPost secured the locker pending CNB’s retrieval.
-SingPost records indicated that the contact number used for the locker deposit belonged to the Accused, and investigations also showed that the Accused was acquainted with Jun Ren.
-When CNB officers arrived at the locker on 14 September 2020, the locker was opened with SingPost’s assistance and contained a sealed packet bearing “Ninja Van” packaging.
-Inside were four packets of crystalline substance, which became the exhibits for the trafficking charge.
+CNB arrested Jun Ren at about 2.02pm on 8 September 2020, and seized two mobile phones from him.
+One of those phones contained a POPStation notification message dated 8 September 2020 indicating that an item (reference “P2600029825SP”) was ready for collection from locker G2 at Fajar Shopping Centre, located at 445 Fajar Road.
+The item was scheduled for collection by 11.59pm on 10 September 2020 but had not been collected by 11 September 2020.
+SingPost secured the locker pending CNB’s retrieval of the item.
+SingPost records indicated that the person who deposited the item had the contact number ending with [xxxx7798].
+Investigations revealed that the accused was the subscriber of that mobile number and that he was acquainted with Jun Ren.

 How Did the Court Analyse the Issues?